ais-climber/ais-climber.github.io/_pages/project_notes/books.md

 - What the Dormouse Said (John Markoff)
 - Unix: A History and a Memoir (Brian Kernighan)
 - Inductive Logic (Handbook of The History of Logic) (Dov Gabbay)
+- A Mathematical Introduction to Logic (Herbert Enderton)
 -
 ### papers
 - Emil Post (Alasdair Urquhart)